alenkvakic/viewddit/README.md

 # viewddit

-- a reddit gallery viewer for photos and videos
+- a reddit gallery viewer for photos, gifs/webm and videos
 - created with Ionic 6 and Angular 13
 - supports single, double, triple (as seen in the screenshot) and 4-way view in a pinterest-like vertical view
-- tbc
+- why? because I really wanted an app that supports a 3+ columns view

 ![alt text](https://i.ibb.co/5K2VN0s/viewddit-screenshot.png)